Black Wall Street Explosion: Nigerian investor profits from UPAP

 Check out Andrew’s UPAP dashboard

-Let me give you a brief story of how it all started, in 2018, Ugandans invested in a Program called Uganda Poverty Alleviation Programme [UPAP], so after all the arrest drama, the Ugandans who invested were influenced, they lost interest seeing the Nigerian who brought the program arrested, so some of them did not activate their accounts but Andrew was courageous in 2019, he bought 1000 slots by himself making him the biggest investor and today, he’s a millionaire.
+Let me explain further, in case you did not understand the first narration.
+In 2018, Ugandans invested in a Program called Uganda Poverty Alleviation Programme [UPAP], so after all the arrest drama, the Ugandans who invested were influenced, they lost interest seeing the Nigerian who brought the program arrested, so some of them did not activate their accounts but Andrew was courageous in 2019, he bought 1,000 slots by himself making him the biggest investor and today, he’s a millionaire.

 The Ugandan Poverty Alleviation Programme has provided access to lifetime investments, the goal is to develop an indigenous model of poverty alleviation through providing investment opportunities, financial services to Africans.